Bank of Stockton: Growth and Change

 In 1968, President Eberhardt negotiated with Bessie Carson Gunton, the daughter of one of the bank's original depositors, William McKendree Carson, for the purchase of land formerly owned by her father, where Pacific Avenue and Benjamin Holt Drive in Stockton are located today.
 This piece of land was purchased for the purpose of the bank's first "Branch Office."
 The Carson Oaks Office opened in 1970.

 The 1980s saw even more growth for the bank, with the acquisition of Mid-Cal National Bank.
 The four new locations gave Bank of Stockton immediate branch representation throughout San Joaquin County with branches in Lodi, California, Tracy, California, Manteca, California, and Pine Grove, Amador County, California.
 On September 16, 1990, the bank's Quail Lakes Delta Office opened in Stockton.
 Slow, cautious growth has been a tradition for Bank of Stockton.

 In May 1990, the opportunity arose for the bank to acquire the deposits of Royal Oaks Savings and Loan.
 This acquisition created a new Ripon branch location for Bank of Stockton.

 In 1993, Bank of Stockton became the first bank on the west coast to introduce the then-innovative "Image Check System" which replaced cancelled checks with reduced images of checks.

 In 1990, Bob Eberhardt acquired the photograph collection of late Stockton photographer, Leonard Covello, with the purpose of preserving local history.
 The Bank of Stockton had many historic items and photos of its own in an existing collection.
 The Covello Collection, which dated back to 1850 and consisted of more than 21,000 historical images from the Central Valley (California), the Mother Lode and surrounding communities, was an opportunity that Eberhardt could not pass up.
 The entire collection is now scanned into a visual database.
 Since then, the Collection has grown to over 40,000 photographs.

-In the fall of 1994, President Robert M. Eberhardt passed away.
+In the fall of 1994, President Robert M. Eberhardt died.
 The legacy of leadership, commitment and determination that Robert M. Eberhardt left behind continues to serve as a major component of Bank of Stockton's strength.

 The tradition of family leadership continued when Douglass M. Eberhardt took his seat as the bank's eighth president, pledging his commitment to the traditions and philosophies that made Bank of Stockton a success for well over century.

 Douglass Eberhardt graduated from the College of the Pacific in 1959 with a major in business administration and a minor in economics.
 He is a 1966 graduate of the University of Washington Pacific Coast Banking School and a 1974 graduate cum laude of the School for Bank Administration, majoring in Controllership.
 He also served in the U.S. Army Reserves, Armor Corps.
 Eberhardt has served on University of the Pacific's board of regents and has been very involved in the progress and growth of the university's Eberhardt School of Business, named after the Eberhardt family in June 1997.
 Like his brother and father before him, Doug's involvement in the community included seats on numerous boards and affiliations.